Marquis Cooper: Boating accident and disappearance

-On March 1, 2009, 10 days before Cooper's 27th birthday, the U.S. Coast Guard reported that a 21-foot fishing boat was missing off the Gulf Coast near Clearwater, Florida.
+On March 1, 2009, the U.S. Coast Guard reported that a 21-foot fishing boat was missing off the Gulf Coast near Clearwater, Florida.
 The boat was carrying four passengers: Cooper, Corey Smith, and two former University of South Florida football players, Nick Schuyler and Will Bleakley.
 The four men left Clearwater Pass on February 28 at 6:30 a.m. and were expected to return later that night.
 The Coast Guard began searching for the missing boat shortly after midnight on March 1, 2009.
 By 1:35 p.m. local time on March 2, 2009, the boat had been located, overturned, with Schuyler clinging to it.

 The search for the three missing men was called off by the Coast Guard, but friends and relatives organized their own search.
 The private search was called off on March 6.
 Cooper, Smith, and Bleakley are presumed dead.
 On March 11, Cooper's wife filed for a death certificate in civil court.

 On March 25, 2009, a report was released based on a Florida Fish and Wildlife Conservation Commission investigation into the capsizing; the investigation included interviews with Schuyler (the survivor) and an inspection of the boat.
 The report concluded the following: